Tympan/Tympan_CHAPRO/README.md

     * Go under the "Tools" menu and choose "Serial Monitor"
     * Alternatively, press the magnifying glass button on the far right of the Arduino IDE window

+## MAKING YOUR OWN EXAMPLES

+CHAPRO includes many test programs, including files like tst_nfc.c and tst_gha.c, which were the basis for the examples in this repo.
+The process for making your own examples starts with these tst_xxxx.c examples in CHAPRO.
+For these instructions, let's assume that you want to make a Tympan example based on the CHAPRO tst_gfsc.c program.

+**1) Start from an Existing Example**: Start from an existing Tympan_CHAPRO example, such as chapro_test_GHA.
+Open it in the Arduino IDE and then do "Save As.." to save it under a new name.
+If we are conferting tst_gfsc.c, then choose a name like chapro_test_gfsc.
+(Be aware that the Arduino IDE will automatically create the directory for you and it will automatically copy over the other files, too.)

+**2) Add a New test_xxxx.h File**:  If you are starting with chapro_test_GHA, note that there is a file test_gha.h.
+That file built from the CHAPRO file tst_gha.c.
+We are going to follow the same pattern for your new program.
+If you are converting tst_gfsc.c, create a new file that you call tst_gfsc.h.
+You create new files in the Arduino IDE using the little down-carrot button on the far right of the Arduino window.

+**3) Copy-Paste Your Code and Comment Out Unneeded Items**:  Open your own CHAPRA file (tst_gfsc.c) and copy-paste the contents into your new file (test_gfsc.h).
+Then, following the pattern the in the existing example (test_gha.h), comment out all the lines that are not needed for making it run on the Tympan.

+**4) Change all #include to Point to Your test_xxxx.h File**:  With your coversion of your new